slamdev/baby-routine-tracker/technical-tasks.md

   * Add service methods to support both ongoing breast milk sessions and completed bottle feedings.
   * Implement real-time synchronization for ongoing breast milk feeding across devices.

-**User Story:** As a parent, I want to quickly log a diaper change, noting if it was wet, dirty, or both.
+**User Story:** As a parent, I want to quickly log a diaper change, noting when poops occur.

 * **Acceptance Criteria:**
-  * Tapping a "Log Diaper" button presents clear options: "Wet," "Dirty," and "Both."
+  * Tapping a "Log Poop" button allows instant logging of poop occurrence.
-  * The user can select an option with a single tap.
+  * Optional notes can be added for additional details (consistency, color, etc.).
-  * The event is logged instantly with the correct type and timestamp.
+  * The event is logged instantly with timestamp and any notes.
+  * The dashboard shows the last poop occurrence time.
 * **Technical Tasks:**
-  * Design a simple and fast UI for logging diaper changes (e.g., a bottom sheet with buttons).
+  * Design a simple and fast UI for logging poop occurrences (dialog with optional notes).
-  * Implement the function to write the diaper event to Firestore.
+  * Implement the function to write the poop event to Firestore.
+  * Create real-time synchronization for diaper activities across devices.
+  * Add diaper tracking card to the main dashboard.

 **User Story:** As a parent, I want to be able to add a short, optional note to any activity (sleep, feeding, or diaper) to remember important details.